 |Practice your Times Tables with Rock Stars log-on link|

 |Abacus Active Learn to support maths learning at home|

 Log-ons for both the above sites will be given to the children by the teacher.

-Mexicolore Workshop - Wednesday 23rd January
+Mexicolore Workshop - Friday 24th January 2020

 Year Six began their study of the Mayan civilisation with a highly enjoyable visit from 'Mexicolore'.
 The company used music, dance, drama, costumes, artefacts and crafts to bring Mexican history and culture alive for all the children.
 Thank you to the PTA for funding this event.